UniversidadComplutense/complupcr/README.md

 	java -jar -Dspring.profiles.active=desarrollolocal target/covid19.jar

+Alternatively, run from eclipse:

+1. run as  sobre "es.ucm.pcrPcrCovid19Application"
+2. In the configuration dialog to execute the file, go to the *arguments* tab and define the following VM parameter "-Dspring.profiles.active=desarrollolocal"

 To initiate users and structures, launch

 	mysql -uroot --password=mypassword -f -h 127.0.0.1 covid19 < src/main/resources/sample.sql

 The application is available from  https://localhost:8443/acceso

-To setup eclipse:

-1. run as  sobre "es.ucm.pcrPcrCovid19Application"
-2. In the configuration dialog to execute the file, go to the *arguments* tab and define the following VM parameter "-Dspring.profiles.active=desarrollolocal"

 To let eclipse recreate the database, in file application-desarrollolocal.properties, uncomment this line.
 You should comment it for production environments